Carlos Maldonado (catcher): Playing career

 Following the 2013 season, Maldonado returned to his native Venezuela to continue playing.

 Coaching career

 On December 18, 2015, Maldonado was hired as a player-coach for the AA Texas League Frisco RoughRiders, one of the minor league affiliates of the Texas Rangers.
 Maldonado ended his playing career and became a full-time coach for the Frisco RoughRiders in 2016 and 2017.
 In 2018, Maldonado spent the first half of the season as a coach for the Down East Wood Ducks and spent the second half of the season as a coach for the Spokane Indians.
 In 2019, he is the manager of the Dominican Summer League Rangers (2).

+In 2026, he was named as the manager of the Hub-City Spartanburgers the High-A affiliate of the Texas Rangers.

 Personal life

 Maldonado is a graduate of Unidad Educativa Juan Antonio Pérez Bonalde in Maracaibo, Zulia.
 He has one daughter, Kimberlee, who was born in 2002.